OpenVPN Client Export Package¶

 - Remote Access (SSL/TLS)

-User certificates are listed which are made from the same CA as the OpenVPN server
+The list contains entries for user certificates signed by the same CA as the OpenVPN server

 - Remote Access (SSL/TLS + User Auth – Local Users)

-User entries are listed for local users which also have an associated certificate made from the same CA as the OpenVPN server.
+The list contains entries for local users which also have an associated certificate signed by the same CA as the OpenVPN server.

 - Remote Access (SSL/TLS + User Auth – Remote Authentication)